Do I Have to Sign Up?

 No, this is a towing-only program.
 Your vehicle must be towed to a participating location for service or repair.

 How Much Does This Program Cost?

-The program covers cars, light trucks, and SUVs at $59.99 for tows up to 10 miles, $79.99 for tows between 10.1 miles and 20 miles, and $109.99 for tows between 20.1 miles and 30 miles.
-For tows greater than 30.1 miles, there will be an additional charge that Agero, the tow provider, sets and charges the customer for directly.
+The program covers cars, light trucks, and SUV’s at $89.00 for tows up to 6 miles.
+For tows over 6 miles, there is an additional $3.95 charge per mile, up to 30 miles.
+For tows greater than 30.1 miles, there will be an additional charge set and billed directly from Agero, the tow provider, sets and charges the customer for directly.

 Does it Cost More to Get Towed on a Weekend, or a Holiday, or After Hours?

 One of the benefits of the towing program is that regardless of the day of the week, time of day or holiday, the cost of the tow is the same.

 Can I Put the Tow and All Work I Have Done on My Goodyear Credit Card?

 Yes, and if the invoice is over $250, you can take advantage of No Interest if paid in full within 6 months ‡‡ .Interest will be charged to your account from the purchase date if the purchase balance is not paid in full within 6 months.